Difference Between Will Be and Shall Be

 Main Differences Between Will Be and Shall Be

-1. ‘Will be’ is used to conveying certainty, possibility, and willingness in the future continuous tense, whereas ‘Shall be’ is used to express dedication, futurity, promises, intentions, and suggestions.
+1. ‘Will be’ conveys certainty, possibility, and willingness in the future continuous tense, whereas ‘Shall be’ expresses dedication, futurity, promises, intentions, and suggestions.

-2. ‘Shall be’ is usually used with I and We subject, whereas ‘Will be’ is used with any other subjects.
+2. ‘Shall be’ is used with the I and We subject, whereas ‘Will be’ is used with other subjects.

 3. ‘Shall be’ is not used to interrogate.
 Instead, ‘Will be’ is used.

-4. ‘Shall be’ is generally used in British English, whereas ‘Will be’ is used in American English.
+4. ‘Shall be’ is used in British English, whereas ‘Will be’ is used in American English.

 5. ‘Will be’ does not guarantee an occurrence of an event, whereas ‘Shall be’ guarantees for the occurrence of an event.